Dermaplaning 101: How To Do It At Home

 Firstly, you need to make sure your face is clean, that goes without saying.
 Then you want to throw on the ultimate ‘get shit done’ playlist and get up and close with a mirror.
 The key to this actually working for you is the angle at which you hold the blade itself.
 You want to point it at your face at a 45-degree angle.
 Don’t worry, if you’re not exactly a pro with angles, you’ll soon be able to feel if you’re using the dermaplaning blade correctly (it took me a minute to get the hang of it).

 It doesn’t hurt whatsoever, but there’s a gentle tug that’ll let you know if it’s actually removing anything.
-Then, simply drag the blade in short strokes downwards (the shorter the better), going with the direction of the peach fuzz rather than against.
+Simply drag the blade in short strokes downwards (the shorter the better), going with the direction of the peach fuzz rather than against.

-Five minutes later, after I went over almost every inch of my fave, I was pretty happy that I didn’t resemble a peach.
+Five minutes later I had gone over almost every inch of my fave, and I was pretty happy that I didn’t resemble a peach.
 Dermaplaning at home can dry out your skin almost instantly, so I followed the instructions and dosed my skin in moisturiser.

 All in all, dermaplaning at home takes about five minutes – there’s no downtime, no stubble and products apply beautifully afterwards.
-So if you’re thinking about it, now’s probably the time to give it a go, eh?
 Just make sure it’s something you really want to try, and watch a few tutorials first while you’re at it, Enjoy your new, super smooth skin!

 Tags: